Forest Service, USDA.

 Notice; request for comment.

-In accordance with the Paperwork Reduction Act of 1995, the Forest Service is seeking comments from all interested individuals and organizations on a new generic information collection, Federal Land Management Agencies Collaborative Visitor Feedback Surveys on Recreation and Transportation Related Programs and Systems.
+In accordance with the Paperwork Reduction Act of 1995, the Forest Service is seeking comments from all interested individuals and entities on the renewal of a currently approved information collection, Generic Clearance for Recreation and Transportation.

-The public may inspect comments received at 55 Broadway Street, Cambridge, MA 02142 in Room 3-67 during normal business hours.
-Visitors are encouraged to call ahead to 617-Start Printed Page 8430494-3582 to facilitate entry to the building.
+The public may inspect comments received at USDA Forest Service, Pacific North West-Portland Office during normal business hours.
+Visitors are encouraged to call ahead to facilitate entry to the building at (503) 808-2468.

 Start Further Info